Boundary actions of Bass-Serre Trees and the applications to $C^*$-algebras: Graph of groups with an acylindrically hyperbolic vertex group and tubular groups

 where $g_i\in (\Z\oplus \Z)$ and $x_i\in \{e, \bar{e}, f, \bar{f}\}$ for $1\leq i\leq k$.
 For this $w$ of length $\ell(w)=k$ and any $j>k+1$, define an integer $d_j=m^j_1n^j_1m^j_2n^j_2k_1^jl^j_1k_2^jl^j_2$ and $h_j=(m_1d_j, n_1d_j)$.
 Then the same argument in Proposition \ref{prop: non acy hyperbolic tubular} shows that $w^{-1}h_jw\in \Z\oplus \Z$ and therefore $\Z\oplus \Z$ is a s-normal group in $G$.

 In addition, using the same idea, it is straightforward to see there exist other possible $m_1, n_1, m_2, n_2$ and $k_1, l_1, k_2, l_2$ satisfying the Proposition \ref{prop: non acy hyperbolic tubular} yielding non acylindrically hyperbolic groups in $\CC_{t, 2}$.
 But every such an example contains a Baumslag-Solitar group that is not isomorphic to $\Z\oplus \Z$.
-On the other hand, it seems from the literature \cite[Theorem 4.2]{Button3} that there is a characterization of (non-) acylindrically hyperbolicity for tubular groups, from which our Theorem \ref{thm: tubular} could yield many non-acylindrically hyperbolic $C^*$-simple groups.
-All such groups contain a $s$-normal subgroup $\Z$.
+On the other hand, it seems from the literature \cite[Theorem 4.2]{Button3} that there is a characterization of (non-) acylindrically hyperbolicity for tubular groups, from which our Theorem \ref{thm: tubular} could yield more non-acylindrically hyperbolic $C^*$-simple groups as lll such groups contain a $s$-normal subgroup $\Z$.
 On the other hand, Wise's groups $W$ and $G_d$ in Example \ref{eg: tubular} are indeed acylindrically hyperbolic (see \cite[Example 5.4 and 5.6]{Button1}).
-Therefore, their $C^*$-simplicity also follows from \cite{A-Da} once one has verified the ICC property for them. \end{rmk}
+Therefore, their $C^*$-simplicity also follows from \cite{A-Da} once the ICC property for them is verified. \end{rmk}